ClouDesire/docusaurus/docs/docker.md

 ### Example docker-compose.yml

-Here follows a `docker-compose.yml` example
+Here follows a `docker-compose.yml` example.

+The `services` section is the standard Compose section to define containers and their configuration.

-The `x-cloudesire` section contains optional metadatas ignored by Compose but handled by the platform to define multiple [endpoint patterns](deployed.md#endpoints) and [application metrics](onboarding.md#application-metrics) for each defined service.
+The `x-cloudesire` section contains optional metadata ignored by Compose but handled by the platform to define multiple [endpoint patterns](deployed.md#endpoints) and [application metrics](onboarding.md#application-metrics) for each defined service.

 The name of each object inside this section must be equal to a service defined below (i.e. `test`).

+> To add the `x-cloudesire` in your *docker-compose.yml* you need to use at
+> least 3.4 format or Compose will throw an error.

 ```yaml
 version: '3.4'